-Who can benefit from Behavioural Optometry?
+Who can potentially benefit from Behavioural Optometry?

-Behavioural Optometry can generally help where:
+Behavioural Optometry may help where:

 - There is immaturity or developmental delay in visual or movement skills